teboli/pytorch_rotation/README.md

 ## Illustration

 An image is worth a thousand words.
-Below you will find a simple experiment from the TIP paper consisting of rotating 16 times by $22.5^\circ$ an image with bilinear and bicubic interpolation (from pytorch) and the proposed three-pass approach, and comparing to the original image.
+Below you will find a simple experiment from the TIP paper consisting in rotating 16 times by $22.5^\circ$ an image with bilinear and bicubic interpolation (from pytorch) and the proposed three-pass approach, and comparing to the original image.

 ![Comparison](data/comparison.png)

-The three-tap approach (I used the FFT-based approach) is an order of magnitude of MSE more accurate than bicubic interpolation, usually featured to implement rotations.
+The three-pass approach (I used the FFT-based approach) is an order of magnitude of MSE more accurate than bicubic interpolation, a widespread technique for computing sharp rotated images.